Fraser123456/react-auth-router/README.md

 ## Migration Guide

-### From v2.2.2 to v2.3.0 (New Feature - Default Routes)
+### From v2.2.2 to v2.3.0 (New Features - Default Routes & Navigation History)

 **What's New:**
-Version 2.3.0 adds default route functionality to handle the "/" root path intelligently based on authentication state.
+Version 2.3.0 adds two major features:
+1. Default route functionality to handle the "/" root path intelligently
+2. Navigation history hooks for programmatic back/forward navigation

-**New Props for Routes Component:**
+**1. New Props for Routes Component:**
 ```jsx
 <Routes
   routeConfig={routeConfig}